-In the Harvard LGBTQ+ Advocacy Clinic (HLAC), students work on cutting-edge issues involving LGBTQ+ rights, with a particular emphasis on issues affecting underrepresented communities within the LGBTQ+ community.
+In the Harvard LGBTQ+ Advocacy Clinic (the “Clinic”), students work on cutting-edge issues involving LGBTQ+ rights, with a particular emphasis on issues affecting underrepresented communities within the LGBTQ+ community.
 Clinic offerings include local and national projects covering the spectrum of LGBTQ+ issues.
-Students will have the opportunity to engage in a range of work encompassing various strategies for advancing LGBTQ+ rights, including impact litigation and amicus work, policy and legislative advocacy, and direct legal services for LGBTQ+ clients.
+Students will have the opportunity to engage in a range of work encompassing various strategies for advancing LGBTQ+ rights, including impact litigation, amicus work, and legislative and policy advocacy on behalf of LGBTQ+ clients.

 Students work under the direct supervision of the Clinic Director, Alexander Chen.

-The LGBTQ+ Advocacy Clinic is offered in the Fall and Spring semesters.
-You can learn about the required clinical course component, additional requirements and prerequisites, as well as the clinical registration process, by reading the course catalog description and exploring the links in this sections.
+The Harvard LGBTQ+ Advocacy Clinic is offered in the Fall and Spring semesters.
+You can learn about the required clinical course component, additional requirements and prerequisites, as well as the clinical registration process, by reading the course catalog description and exploring the links in this section.